dimitri-koenig/simple-vertec-api/docs/api.md

 ```

-# findById(id, fields) -> Promise
+# findById(id, [params], fields) -> Promise

 Does a select query on the server to find some objects by their id/ids.
 Returns a [Promise](https://github.com/petkaantonov/bluebird).

 * `id`: A single number or an array of numbers
+* `params` *(optional)*: An array with placeholders to be replaced in the fields, or an object with key => value so that named parameters can be used.
+If you only have one parameter you can also use just one `?` and set params to that string/number.
-* `fields`: An array containing the fields which should be returned.
+* `fields` *(optional)*: An array containing the fields which should be returned.
 Accepts a string as item, or an object with the fields `ocl` and `alias` to do further expressions.

 # delete(id) -> Promise